graphql-python/graphql-core/README.md

 A more detailed documentation for GraphQL-core-next can be found at [graphql-core-next.readthedocs.io](https://graphql-core-next.readthedocs.io/).

+The documentation for GraphQL.js can be found at [graphql.org/graphql-js/](https://graphql.org/graphql-js/).

+The documentation for GraphQL itself can be found at [graphql.org](https://graphql.org/).

 There will be also [blog articles](https://cito.github.io/tags/graphql/) with more usage examples.